 Cooperative Education Program (E Coop) E Coop 105: Cooperative Education Work Phase.
 (0) E Coop 109: Evaluation of Cooperative Education Work Phase 1.
 (1) CR/NC E Coop 110: Evaluation of Cooperative Education Work Phase 2.
 (1) CR/NC.
 E Coop 209: Evaluation of Cooperative Education Work Phase 3.
 (1) CR/NC.
 BSTC 296: Business Cooperative Work Phase 1, 2, or 3.
-(1) CR/NC.
+(1-3) A work-study program with local industry to give the student practical experience in an industrial environment.
+Prerequisites: Third or fourth semester standing and permission of the Business Curriculum Coordinator.
+CR/NC.
 CT 296: Microcomputer Technology Cooperative Work Phase 1, 2, or 3.
-(1-3) CR/NC.
+(1-3) A work-study program with local industry to give the student practical experience in an industrial environment.
+Prerequisites: Third or fourth semester standing and permission of the Technology Curriculum Coordinator.
+CR/NC.
 ELCT 296LT: Electronics Technology Cooperative Work Phase 1, 2, or 3.
 (1-3) CR/NC.
 IT 109: Information Technology Cooperative Education.
 (1-3) A work-study program with local industry to give the student practical experience in an industrial environment doing technology work.
-Prerequisite: Third or fourth semester standing and permission of Technology Coordinator.
+Prerequisite: Third or fourth semester standing and permission of Technology Curriculum Coordinator.
 MST 296: Materials Science Technology Cooperation Work Phase (1) CR/NC.
 Digital Media Arts (DMA) Courses marked with an may be repeated for credit because the subject matter varies.
 DMA 101: Introduction to Digital Imaging & Scanning.
-(1) Students learn to make images with a computer and scanner, as well as study basic concepts of digital imaging/digital photography.
+(1) Students learn to make images with a computer and scanner, as well as study basic concepts of digital imaging/ digital photography.
 This leads to an understanding of the requirements for achieving image quality as it applies to screen display (world wide web) or for printed output.
-Prerequisite: C T 125 or C T 122.
-(Previously CT 105LT or CT 120LT) DMA 165: Introduction to Digital Media Arts I (Photoshop).
+Prerequisite: none DMA 165: Introduction to Digital Media Arts I (Photoshop).
 (3) This course serves as an introduction to the computer as an image-making device using raster-imaging software (Adobe Photoshop).
 It includes the making and manipulating of images derived from photography and other traditional media.
 Included also is the digital preparation of imagery for printed and display (Web) output.
-Prerequisite: DMA 101 and (CT 125 or CT 122).
-(Previously CT 105LT or CT 120LT) DMA 166: Digital Media Arts II (Illustrator).
+Prerequisite: none DMA 166: Digital Media Arts II (Illustrator).
 (3) This course is an introduction to the computer as an image-making device using vector-imaging software (Adobe Illustrator).
 It includes the creation and manipulation of digital imagery derived from traditional graphic design, including typography and illustration graphics.
 Students will design logo art and other projects aimed for printed and screen display.
-Prerequisite: DMA 101 and (CT125 or CT 122).
-(Previously CT 105LT or CT 120LT) DMA 168: Multiple Image Graphics (Photoshop).
+Prerequisite: none DMA 168: Multiple Image Graphics (Photoshop).
 (1-3) Students who have introductory experience in Photoshop concentrate making imagery that requires the use of selection tools, masks, alpha channels, layers and blending modes.
 Such examples include selective alterations to individual images and multiple-image montage.
 While photography is the most common source material for these techniques, students are also encouraged to use these Photoshop techniques for digital painting and printmaking.
 Prerequisite: DMA 165.